Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse: INTRODUCTION

 In this work, we address this inference bottleneck by proposing \sysname, a novel method for accelerating embodied chain-of-thought reasoning through thought reuse and parallelised reasoning.
 Our key insight is that ECoT outputs structurally and exhibits a high degree of temporal locality: many reasoning steps—such as recalling the task goal or rechecking the state of a target object—are repeated across time steps.
 Rather than regenerating the full reasoning trace at every step, we identify and cache recurring reasoning segments, reusing them in subsequent time steps.
 This reduces redundant computation while preserving the structure and interpretability of the thought process.

 Building on this reuse, we introduce a partial parallelisation strategy that transforms the traditionally sequential reasoning process into a batched one.
 By branching only when necessary to handle novel information, Fast ECoT enables multiple reasoning steps to be generated in parallel—substantially reducing inference latency.
 We further introduce an \textit{asynchronous scheduling} mechanism that decouples action and reasoning generation.
-Recognising that robot actions evolve more slowly than sensor observations, we prioritise fast action decoding while allowing reasoning traces to update asynchronously in the background.
+Recognising that robot actions evolve faster than reasoning traces, we prioritise fast action decoding while allowing reasoning traces to update asynchronously in the background.
 This design reduces latency without compromising decision quality, as the cached reasoning remains stable over short time horizons.

-In summary, our contributions are as follows: \begin{itemize} \item We propose \sysname, a novel inference-time acceleration method that caches and reuses intermediate reasoning steps, enabling partially parallel chain-of-thought generation for the first time in embodied policies.

-\item We introduce an asynchronous scheduling strategy that decouples reasoning and action generation, allowing high-frequency control signals to be emitted while reasoning is updated in the background.

-\item Our method requires no model changes or additional training and can be seamlessly integrated into existing VLA models that perform embodied reasoning, making it broadly usable in practical robotic systems. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

-\textbf{Foundation Models for Robotic Manipulation.} Recent advances in robot learning have produced large-scale generalist policies to excel at robotic manipulation tasks, by first pre-training on diverse multimodal datasets~\citep{kim2024openvla, NVIDIAGR00T, black2024pi0visionlanguageactionflowmodel}, and further fine-tuning on extensive robot-specific data collections~\citep{walke2023bridgedata,embodimentcollaboration2024openxembodimentroboticlearning}.
-Vision-language-action (VLA) architectures \citep{kim2024openvla, NVIDIAGR00T, black2024pi0visionlanguageactionflowmodel}—which integrate vision-language models pretrained on internet-scale corpora \citep{liu2023visualinstructiontuning, karamcheti2024prismaticvlmsinvestigatingdesign}—further unify perception, language, and control into a single transformer-based policy, demonstrating state-of-the-art performance on benchmarks.
-Nonetheless, current VLA approaches purely generate robot actions and largely underutilise the inherent multi-step reasoning capabilities of their language backbones.
+\textbf{Foundation Models for Robotic Manipulation.} Recent advances in robot learning have produced large-scale generalist policies that excel at robotic manipulation tasks, by first pre-training on diverse multimodal datasets~\cite{kim2024openvla, black2024pi0visionlanguageactionflowmodel, NVIDIAGR00T}, and further fine-tuning on extensive robot-specific data collections~\cite{walke2023bridgedata,embodimentcollaboration2024embodimentroboticlearning}.
+Vision-language-action (VLA) architectures~\cite{kim2024openvla, black2024pi0visionlanguageactionflowmodel, NVIDIAGR00T}—which integrate vision-language models pretrained on internet-scale corpora~\cite{liu2023visualinstructiontuning, karamcheti2024prismaticvlmsinvestigatingdesign}—unify perception, language, and control into a single transformer-based policy, achieving state-of-the-art performance.